 If the process fails, you may be out of range or there may be an error in the connection.
 Move closer to the transmitter and retry the procedure.
-If the connection continues to fail, return to the transmitter and reset the
+If the connection continues to fail, return to the transmitter and reset the connection using the procedure described in Section 12.7

-11.7 SideStepTM
+12.3 SideStepTM